TightCap: 3D Human Shape Capture with Clothing Tightness Field: Experimental Results

 \section{Experimental Results}

 In this section, we evaluate our method on a variety of challenging scenarios.
-We first report the implementation of the details of our pipeline and utilized datasets, followed by the evaluation of our main technical contributions as well as the comparison with previous state-of-the-art methods, both qualitatively and quantitatively.
+We first report the implementation of the details of our whole method and two utilized datasets, followed by the evaluation of our main technical contributions.
+We also include both qualitative and quantitative comparisons with previous state-of-the-art methods.
 The applications and limitations regarding our approach are provided in the last two subsections.

-\myparagraph{Implementation details.} We run our experiments on a PC with an NVIDIA GeForce GTX 1080Ti GPU, a 4.2 GHz Intel Core i7-7700K CPU and 16 GB RAM.
-Our optimized code takes about 12 s per 3D human scan, which divides to 5-8 s for the multi-stage human template alignment (about 1.5, 2, and 3 s for each stage, respectively), 0.5 s for the tightness map prediction and 0.5 s for the shape recovery from tightness.
+\paragraph{Implementation details.} We run our experiments on a PC with an NVIDIA GeForce GTX 1080Ti GPU, a 4.2 GHz Intel Core i7-7700K CPU, and 16 GB RAM.
+Our optimized code takes about 12 s per 3D human scan, which divides to 5-8 s for the multi-stage human template alignment (about 1.5, 2, and 3 s for each stage, respectively), 0.5 s for the tightness map prediction, and 0.5 s for the shape recovery from tightness field.
 All the energy functions of the multi-stage alignment are solved via a GPU-based Conjugate Gradient solver.
 In all experiments, we use the following empirically determined parameters: $N_{\mathbf{G}^S} = 1407$, $\lambda_{reg}^S = 10$; $N_{\mathbf{G}^D} = 2103$, $\lambda_{reg}^V = 7$ $\lambda_{point}^D = 0.5$, $\lambda_{plane}^D = 1.5$; $\lambda_{reg}^V = 1$, $\lambda_{point}^V = 1$ and $\lambda_{plane}^V = 1.5$.
 For the tightness prediction, we set the resolution of clothed-GI as 224$\times$224.
 Note that the clothing tightness predictor is pre-trained on our dataset, which takes about 3 hours, and the training on CTD needs 4 hours.